igraph/python-igraph/doc/source/generation.rst

  - :meth:`Graph.to_list_dict`
  - :meth:`Graph.to_dict_dict`

-See the `API documentation`_ of each function for details and examples.
+See the :doc:`api/index` of each function for details and examples.

 From matrices
 +++++++++++++